xigadee/Microservice/README.md

 ## Packages

 Xigadee is made up of a number of distinct NuGet packages, which are listed below.
-They support different areas of a Microservice functionality.
+They support different areas of Microservice functionality.
 These packages can be added to your project through the relevant [NuGet](https://www.nuget.org/packages?q=Tags%3A%22Xigadee%22) packages.
-These packages are currently in a pre-release state, but we are working to complete the documentation, and improve the code test coverage so that we can provide a full set of releases.
+These packages are currently in a pre-release state, but we are working to complete the documentation, and improve the code test coverage, so that we can provide a full set of releases.

 * [Xigadee](Xigadee.Platform/_Docs/Introduction.md)
 	- This is the core library that is used to create Microservice and serverless based solutions.